migege/openai/README.md

 # OpenAI ChatCLI in Python

-An extremely OpenAI ChatCLI example in python
+An extremely simple OpenAI ChatCLI example in python

 ## Prerequisites